 Ex Libris: The newsletter of the American Library in Paris

 In 1923, the American Library in Paris was already subscribed to twenty newspapers and 118 periodicals.
 These included major English-language news, lifestyle, and cultural publications, and, by the end of the decade, locally-published “little magazines” such as The Transatlantic Review and transition.
-Added to this list, in the summer of 1923, was Ex Libris, “an illustrated monthly review” edited by Library Director William Dawson Johnson and managed by Library Trustee Lewis D. Crenshaw.
+Added to this list, in the summer of 1923, was Ex Libris, “an illustrated monthly review” edited by Library Director William Dawson Johnston and managed by Library Trustee Lewis D. Crenshaw.
 The striking cover design was created by American artist Robert Ryland Kearfott, who was studying painting in Europe at the time.

 The introduction to the first issue of Ex Libris stated as its primary purpose “to make American and English books better known on the European continent”, and each of the twenty-two issues contained articles of French-American interest, book reviews, lists of new arrivals in the Library’s collection, and advertisements placed by local businesses.
 Among the contributors were Comtesse Clara Longworth de Chambrun, a Shakespeare scholar and the trustee-turned-acting director at the Library’s helm during the latter years of the Occupation.
 Book reviewers included Gertrude Stein on Troubadour [An American Autobiography], by Alfred Kreymborg (vol.2 no. 9, June 1925), and both Stein and Ernest Hemingway on Sherwood Anderson’s memoir, A Story Teller’s Story (vol.2 no. 6, March 1925).
 In fact, Hemingway’s glowing review was long-forgotten, and was only “rediscovered” by scholars in 1969.
 Also of note is a short tribute to Hemingway penned by Stein, entitled “He and They, Hemingway: A Portrait” (vol.1 no. 6, December 1923).